xolvio/instant-mock/README.md

+# ❗❗❗ This project is currently under heavy development, with plans for a full rewrite in the coming months. ❗❗❗

 # 🚀 instant mock

 **instant mock** is a powerful tool that helps developers quickly create GraphQL endpoints for seamless alignment between front-end and back-end teams.
 Whether you're working with a small team or an enterprise, **instant mock** has you covered with robust features, including Apollo Studio schema proposal integration.